flipperdevices/flipperzero-firmware/Misc/orgasmotron/README.md

 ## Licensing
 The source this was developed from is the Orgasmotron application delivered in RougeMaster Firmware as well as the Flipper-Xtreme Firmware
-All my changes are considered open-source and can be used for whatever purpose.
+All my changes are considered open-source and can be used for whatever purpose. <br>
 [https://github.com/RogueMaster/flipperzero-firmware-wPlugins]<br>
 [https://github.com/ClaraCrazy/Flipper-Xtreme]